aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Our goal is to customize the start app's tabs, so that first tab (Home Page) will be the login screen and the second tab (Todo List) will include the list of todo items.

-## Create Utilities
+## Creating Common Utilities

-Before moving on to our modules, let's create some common utilities that our modules will share.
+Before moving on to our modules, let's create some common utilities that will be shared among our modules.

-### Create the Data Model
+### Creating the Data Model

-It is a good idea to define the data model before start working with data.
+It is an excellent idea to define the data model before start working with data.
 In our app, the main data structures are *ToDoItem* and *ToDoList*. *ToDoItem*  consists of an ID, a title, a description, and a status. *ToDoList* is the collection of all *ToDoItem*s.
 We will use a TypeScript class to define our data.

 Create a new directory *src/app/classes*, and copy the following code into a new file *src/app/classes/item.class.ts*.

 src/app/classes/item.class.ts
 ```javascript